b-jazz/stravamous/README.md

 of your ride.
 This has the following disadvantages:

 + It removes some of the distance of your ride.
 You might not like that.
-+ It is possible, with enough date, to get a good idea on where you might live.
++ It is possible, with enough data, to get a good idea on where you might live.
 + You have to give your/an address to Strava.
 I prefer not to give out that information.

 ## Features